getify/You-Dont-Know-JS/scope-closures/apA.md

 I strongly prefer, and always use myself, the former `publicAPI` form.
 Two reasons:

-* `publicAPI` is a semantic descriptor that makes it aids readability by making it more obvious what the purpose of the object is.
+* `publicAPI` is a semantic descriptor that aids readability by making it more obvious what the purpose of the object is.

 * Storing an inner `publicAPI` variable that references the same external public API object can be useful if you need to access or modify the API during the lifetime of the module.